LockerProject/Locker/Apps/README.md

 ## How do apps work?

 Apps can live inside or outside the Locker.
-They can be anything from a tiny utility related to a specific type of data, to a full blown platrom within themselves.
+They can be anything from a tiny utility related to a specific type of data, to a full blown platform within themselves.

 If you would like to discuss app design and development further, come visit us on irc.freenode.net on #lockerproject.